The Return (Ruben Studdard album): Commercial performance

+The album debuted and peaked at number eight in the Billboard 200, with 71,000 copies sold in its first week of release.
+It also reached number two on the Top R&B/Hip-Hop Albums.
+In March 2009, Billboard reported that the album had sold 238,000 copies by then.

 Controversy

 Sony Music was accused of the unauthorized use of Louis Vuitton's copyrighted Toile as part of the disc's design.
 An undisclosed settlement was reached between Sony and LVMH, the parent company of Louis Vuitton.